 Index (i_s), indicating the start of a set of PDCCH monitoring occasions for the paging DCI, is determined by:

-i_s = floor (UE_ID/N) mod Ns; where, Ns = max (1, nB/T)
+i_s = floor (UE_ID/N) mod Ns

-The PDCCH monitoring occasions for paging are determined according to paging-SearchSpace if configured and according to the default association (i.e. PDCCH monitoring occasions for paging are same as for RMSI as defined in Section 13 in [4]) otherwise.
+The PDCCH monitoring occasions for paging are determined according to paging-SearchSpace ([4] section 10) and firstPDCCH-MonitoringOccasionOfPO if configured.
+Otherwise, the PDCCH monitoring occasions for paging are determined according to the default association (i.e. PDCCH monitoring occasions for paging are same as for RMSI as defined in Section 13 in [4]).

 For default association, Ns is either 1 or 2.
 For Ns = 1, there is only one PO which starts in the PF.
 For Ns = 2, PO is either in the first half frame (i_s = 0) or the second half frame (i_s = 1) of the PF.

 For non-default association (i.e. when paging-SearchSpace is used), the UE monitors the (i_s + 1)th PO where the first PO starts in the PF.
+The PDCCH monitoring occasions for paging which are not overlapping with UL symbols are sequentially numbered from zero starting from the 1st PDCCH monitoring occasion for paging in the PF.
+When firstPDCCH-MonitoringOccasionOfPO is present, the (i_s + 1)th PO is a set of 'S' consecutive PDCCH monitoring occasions for paging starting from the PDCCH monitoring occasion indicated by firstPDCCH-MonitoringOccasionOfPO (i.e. the (i_s + 1)th value of the firstPDCCH-MonitoringOccasionOfPO parameter).
+Otherwise, the (i_s + 1)th PO is a set of 'S' consecutive PDCCH monitoring occasions for paging starting from the (i_s * S)th PDCCH monitoring occasion for paging where 'S' is the number of actual transmitted SSBs determined according to ssb-PositionsInBurst in SystemInformationBlock1.
+The Kth PDCCH monitoring occasion for paging in the PO corresponds to the Kth transmitted SSB.

 The following parameters are used for the calculation of PF and i_s above:

 T: DRX cycle of the UE (T is determined by the shortest of the UE specific DRX value, if configured by RRC or upper layers, and a default DRX value broadcast in system information.
-If UE specific DRX is not configured by upper layers, the default value is applied)
+If UE specific DRX is not configured by RRC or by upper layers, the default value is applied.)

-nB: number of total paging occasions in T
+N: number of total paging frames in T

-N: min(T,nB)
+Ns: number of paging occasions for a PF

 PF_offset: offset used for PF determination

-UE_ID: IMSI mod 1024
+UE_ID: 5G-S-TMSI mod 1024

-Parameters nB, PF_offset, and the length of default DRX Cycle are signaled in SystemInformationBlock1.
+Parameters N, Ns, first-PDCCH-MonitoringOccasionOfPO, PF_offset, and the length of default DRX Cycle are signaled in SIB1.

-If the UE has no IMSI, for instance when making an emergency call without USIM, the UE shall use as default identity UE_ID = 0 in the PF and i_s formulas above.
+If the UE has no 5G-S-TMSI, for instance when the UE has not yet registered onto the network, the UE shall use as default identity UE_ID = 0 in the PF and i_s formulas above.

-IMSI is given as sequence of digits of type Integer (0..9).
-IMSI shall in the formulae above be interpreted as a decimal integer number, where the first digit given in the sequence represents the highest order digit.
+5G-S-TMSI is a 48 bit long bit string as defined in [10].
+5G-S-TMSI shall in the formulae above be interpreted as a binary number where the left most bit represents the most significant bit.

-For example:

-IMSI = 12 (digit1=1, digit2=2)

-In the calculations, this shall be interpreted as the decimal integer "12", not "1x16+2 = 18".